🔍 공개 퀴즈 검색

 1. Only in yeast

-2. In muscles during intense exercise ✓
+2. In muscles during exercise ✓

 3. Only in plants